PrestaShop/prestafony-project/docs/migration-guide.md

 Run `$ npm run build` to build assets for PRODUCTION.

+> If you need to see instant changes/build on files, use the following command: `$ npm run watch`

 ### Troubleshooting

 > if `npm install` fails with error: `Failed at the ... postinstall script.`